ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 --- abstract

 This document describes how to proxy IP packets in HTTP.
-This protocol is similar to UDP proxying in HTTP, but allows transmitting arbitrary IP packets.
+This protocol is similar to UDP proxying in HTTP but allows transmitting arbitrary IP packets.
 More specifically, this document defines a protocol that allows an HTTP client to create an IP tunnel through an HTTP server that acts as an IP proxy.
 This document updates RFC 9298.